Stage

 Realizing identity-safe environments

-How can we educate adults about implicit bias in a way that fosters mutual respect and creates a more inclusive culture in the workplace?
-Project RISE will harness our understanding of implicit bias, intergroup contact, and social identity threat to create a more “identity safe” workplace culture.
+How can we educate professionals about implicit bias in a way that fosters mutual respect, motivates allyship behavior, and creates a more inclusive culture in the workplace?
+Project RISE harnesses our understanding of implicit bias, intergroup contact, and social identity threat to create a more “identity safe” workplace culture.

 Culture of Exclusion